CLevasseur/grpc-kubernetes/README.md

 ## Requirements

-You need to have docker, kubectl, and minikube (optional) installed
+You need to have:

+- docker
+- kubectl
+- minikube (optional)

 ## Try it out !